 Brands like The Ridge have exploded traditional wallet classifications, making products that exist somewhere between cardholders and money clips.
 Since they usually have specialized storage solutions, the drawback is that they may not work for everyone’s needs.
 In addition to the super-streamlined design, the best minimalist wallets also come with RFID-blocking technology, which prevents cybercriminals from stealing your credit card data.

-1. The Ridge Aluminum Wallet
+1. The Ridge Titanium Wallet

 The Ridge is a sleek, minimalist wallet that features two metal components with an elastic middle portion that holds all of your cards tightly together.
 When you want to access them, the convenient thumb slot allows you to push your cards out.
 The back of the wallet features a money clip for storing cash, receipts, or anything you might want quick access to.
+This titanium wallet features all the security and convenience you could want from a modern wallet, with a bit of style, too.

 2. The Ridge Topographic Wallet